IbrahimElshafey/LocalResumableFunction/_Documents/Features.md

 ﻿# Features
 * Build Nuget package to target multiple runtimes and versions
 * Security and IUserContext
-* Alternates is functions that trigger by the same pushed call but
-	* Only one instance activated
-	* Only one instance completed and other will be canceled
-	* we may have multiple

 * Services registry is separate service
 * Function priority/Matched Waits priority
 	* How hangfire handle priority